kartoza/ford3/README.md

 To run the project locally, there are two steps:
 1. Build the images and set up the docker env
 2. Run the server
-3. Open Browser
+3. Open browser

-### Build the images and set up the docker for the project
+### 1. Build the images and set up the docker for the project
 ```
 git clone git://github.com/kartoza/ford3.git
 cd ford3/deployment